IJDykeman/ijdykeman.github.io/_posts/2017-05-15-vae-definition-generator.markdown

 % sampled from a standard normal distribution
 % along with a word vector, and we expect to see a reasonable definition for that unseen word. -->

 To generate definitions for specific words, we use a conditional variational autoencoder with recurrent neural networks as its encoder and decoder.
 This model is a conditional version of the VAE presented in [Bowman et al. 2016](https://arxiv.org/pdf/1511.06349.pdf) that outputs a discrete distribution over its vocabulary at each time step.
 A single layer LSTM is used for both the encoder and decoder.
-The encoder's final hidden state is passed through a linear projection to create the $$\vec \sigma$$ and $$\vec \mu$$ parameters for the Gaussian $Q$ in the latent space.
+The encoder's final hidden state is passed through a linear projection to create the $$\vec \sigma$$ and $$\vec \mu$$ parameters for the Gaussian $$Q$$ in the latent space.
 At each time step, the decoder's output is passed through a softmax layer.

 # Conditional Variational Autoencoder with Word Vector Output